tgvashworth/integrator/README.md

 - can the task runner component of integrator be broken out into its own thing? (build tooling, anyone?)
 - is this insane? does it scale? does it work?

+## Try it out?

+Don't.
+You could check out the TodoMVC integrator branch, but it's likely broken and has 0 docs.
+However, [please tell me what you think of this idea][new-issue].

 ## Rationale

 There are numerous problems with integration tests today: